Borda/BIRL/README.md

 [![Coverage Badge](https://api.shippable.com/projects/585bfa66e18a291000c15f24/coverageBadge?branch=master)](https://app.shippable.com/github/Borda/BIRL)
 -->

-This project contains a set of sample images with related landmarks and experimental evaluation of several image registration (state-of-the-art) methods.
+This project contains a set of sample images with related landmarks and experimental evaluation of state-of-the-art image registration methods.

-As the data we use a [dataset of stain histological tissues](http://cmp.felk.cvut.cz/~borovji3/?page=dataset) image pairs of related (mainly consecutive cuts) sections where each of them in the pair is colour different stain.
-The apprentice difference and deformations during sensing makes the image registration challenging task.
+The [dataset of stained histological tissues](http://cmp.felk.cvut.cz/~borovji3/?page=dataset) is composed by image pairs of related sections (mainly, consecutive cuts).
+Each image in the pair is coloured with a different stain.
+The registration of those images is a challenging task due to both artifacts and deformations acquired during sample preparation and apparece differences due to staining.

-For evaluation we have set of manually placed landmarks in each image pair at least 40 uniformly spread over the tissue (we do not put any landmarks in backround).
+For evaluation we have manually placed landmarks in each image pair.
+There are at least 40 uniformly spread over the tissue.
+We do not put any landmarks in the background.

-For more information about annotation creation and handling handling landmarks we refer special repository - [Dataset: histology landmarks](http://borda.github.com/dataset-histology-landmarks).
+For more information about annotation creation and landmarks handling we refer to the special repository - [Dataset: histology landmarks](http://borda.github.com/dataset-histology-landmarks).

-The dataset is defined by CSV file containing paths to reference and sensed image and their related landmarks _(see `./data_images/pairs-imgs-lnds_mix.csv`)_.
+The dataset is defined by a CSV file containing paths to reference and sensed image and their related landmarks _(see `./data_images/pairs-imgs-lnds_mix.csv`)_.

 ![images-landmarks](figures/images-landmarks.jpg)

 ## Structure

-The project contains also a few folders and its brief description is:
+The project contains the following folders:

 * `benchmarks` - package with benchmark & template and general useful utils
     * `utilities` - useful tools and functions
-* `bm_dataset` - package with handling dataset creation and servicing
+* `bm_dataset` - package handling dataset creation and servicing
 * `bm_experiments` - package with particular benchmark experiments
 * `data_images` - folder with input sample data
     * `images` - sample image pairs (reference and sensed one)